I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

 The motherboard in this build is the MSI B350 Mortar microATX motherboard.
 This motherboard sports the AM4 socket which supports Ryzen series processors and 7th generation A-series and AthlonTM processors.
 The MSI B350 Mortar supports DDR4 RAM up to 3200+ speeds and has 4 DIMM slots to support up to 64GB of memory.
 There are 2 PCI-EX16 slots, 2 PCI-EX1 slots, 4 SATAIII ports, and 1 M.2 slot.
 Also included on this board are 4 USB 3.1 Gen1, Type A ports in the front and 3 USB 3.1 ports in the rear.
 Along with those ports, there are 4 USB 2.0 ports in the front, 2 USB 2.0 ports in the rear, and 1 serial port in the front.
 This motherboard supports AMD Crossfire and has 3 x 4-pin system fan connectors, and a 4-pin CPU fan connector, giving plenty of options for cooling for the components most people would use with this motherboard.

 The case housing this system is the Corsair Carbide SPEC-04 black and yellow case.
-The case supports up to 3 mechanical hard disk drives and 2 solid state drives.
-There are plenty of cable routing cutouts and tie downs to make cable management fairly easy.
+The case supports up to three mechanical hard disk drives and two solid-state drives.
+There are plenty of cable routing cutouts and tie-downs to make cable management fairly easy.
 There are removable, built-in dust filters to help keep your components dust-free.
-And with room for up to 5 120mm fans, cooling is not an issue; case comes with a single 120mm white LED fan preinstalled in the front of the case.
+And with room for up to five 120mm fans, cooling is not an issue; the case comes with a single 120mm white LED fan preinstalled in the front of the case.
 I purchased this case directly from Corsair’s website for around $60 after shipping and handling.
 This case is definitely worth the $60 (I would pay up to around $75) given the styling, clean modern look, and ease of building.
 It was an absolute joy to build in this case.